 - Deciding on the top priorities for local officers

-The Conservative Government is putting 20,000 more Police as we speak.
-Just last year GMP recruited 347 more of these Police Officers.
+The Conservative Government is recruiting 20,000 more Police as we speak.
+We have an 277 additional officers in GM than in the last 12months.
 That means we can put officers on the beat in the areas that need them most, helping residents feel safer at home and in our towns.

 Laura Evans, Conservative Candidate for Mayor of Greater Manchester, wants to put forward real change where the current Labour Mayor has promised and failed to deliver.